PSO Autopilot Manual

 During development (WITH_EDITOR), the Smart Cache hashing algorithm actually interrogates the physical filesystem modification timestamps of your materials.
 If you tweak a Material Graph and save it, PSO Autopilot detects the change and bypasses the cache skip, ensuring you never test with stale shaders.

-USP 4: Visual Continuity (Texture Pre-Heating) New in 1.2
+USP 6: Visual Continuity (Texture Pre-Heating)

 Solving shader stutter is only half the battle.
 If your textures and virtual landscapes pop in blurry after the loading screen drops, the immersion is still broken.